w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # Aggregate modeling strategy

-The *aggregate* term comes from Domain-Driven Design
+The *aggregate* term comes from Domain-Driven Design.

 - An aggregate is a group of tightly coupled objects to be handled as a block
 - Aggregates are the basic unit for data manipulation and consistency management